Decommissioning of older installations¶

-What does the end of ELF3 mean?¶
+What does the end of the oldes installation mean?¶

 Attention